drupalwxt/website/content/docs/code.md

 ## Background

-Drupal WxT complies with the Drupal Coding Standards and runs automated tests on ever commit that gets merged into the working directory.
+Drupal WxT complies with the Drupal Coding Standards and runs automated tests on every commit that gets merged into the working repository.

-PHP CodeSniffer is executed on our [phpcs.xml][phpcs] file which is only slightly different then the one which resides in Drupal core.
+PHP CodeSniffer is executed on our customized [phpcs.xml][phpcs] file which is only slightly different from the one which resides in Drupal core.

 ## PHPCS

-The following is the literal commands being executed in our continuous integration builds under Travis CI.
+The following is the literal command(s) being executed in our continuous integration builds running under Travis CI.

 ```php
 ./docker/bin/phpcs --standard=/var/www/html/core/phpcs.xml \